bharathraj-e/column12/README.md

 # column12 [Responsive Widget]

 Column12 Flutter package helps you to create a responsive widget and Nested responsive widget too.
-Works on all flutter platform (android, iOs ,**web** ) with both portrait and vertical mode.
+Works on all flutter platform (android, iOs ,**web** ) with both portrait and LandScape mode.

 ## Getting Started